Ajax10000/JICT/README.md

 -   Convert subclasses of CDialog to subclasses of JDialog.
 -   Converted subclasses of CFrame to subclasses of JFrame.
 -   Converted uses of CFile to JFileChooser.
--   Conveted uses of MessageBox to JOptionPane.
+-   Converted uses of MessageBox to JOptionPane.
 -   Converted uses of mathematical functions (mostly cos, sin, sqrt and abs) to usage of the Math class in Java.

 My strategy for handling data types has been: